suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 All components, including Manifests must be unlinked before deletion or overwrite.
-If the reference count of a component is non-zero, any command that alters that component MUST cause an immediate ABORT.
+If the reference count of a component is non-zero, any command that alters that component MUST cause the Manifest Processor to Abort.
 Affected commands are:

 * suit-directive-copy
 * suit-directive-fetch
 * suit-directive-write

 The unlink Command decrements an implementation-defined reference counter.
 This reference counter MUST persist across restarts.
-The reference counter MUST NOT be decremented by a given Manifest more than once, and the Manifest processor must enforce this.
-The Manifest processor MAY choose to ignore an Unlink Directive depending on device policy.
+The reference counter MUST NOT be decremented by a given Manifest more than once, and the Manifest Processor must enforce this.
+The Manifest Processor MAY choose to ignore an Unlink Directive depending on device policy.

 When the reference counter of a Manifest reaches zero, the suit-uninstall Command sequence is invoked ({{suit-uninstall}}).

-suit-directive-unlink is OPTIONAL to implement in Manifest processors, but Manifest processors that support multiple independent Root Manifests MUST support suit-directive-unlink.
+suit-directive-unlink is OPTIONAL to implement in Manifest Processors, but Manifest Processors that support multiple independent Root Manifests MUST support suit-directive-unlink.

 # Uninstall {#suit-uninstall}

 In some systems, particularly with multiple, independent, optional Components, it may be that there is a need to uninstall the Components that have been installed by a Manifest.
 Where this is expected, the uninstall Command sequence can provide the sequence needed to cleanly remove the Components defined by the Manifest and its Dependencies.
 In general, the suit-uninstall Command Sequence will contain primarily unlink Directives.

 WARNING: This can cause faults where there are loose Dependencies (e.g., version range matching, {{I-D.ietf-suit-update-management}}, Section 5.5), since a Component can be removed while it is depended upon by another Component.
-To avoid Dependency faults, a Manifest author MAY use explicit Dependencies where possible, or a Manifest processor MAY track references to loose Dependencies via reference counting in the same way as explicit Dependencies, as described in {{suit-directive-unlink}}.
+To avoid Dependency faults, a Manifest author MUST use explicit Dependencies where possible.
+To enable applications where explicit Dependency matching is not possible, a Manifest Processor can track references to loose Dependencies via reference counting in the same way as explicit Dependencies, as described in {{suit-directive-unlink}}.

 The suit-uninstall Command Sequence is not severable, since it must always be available to enable uninstalling.